ember-learn/ember-blog/source/2020-06-12-the-ember-times-issue-152.md

 Learn how to make your existing app accessible 💪,
-Meet long-awaited `ember-collection` v1.0 release candidate 🎉, Use modern keyboard API with `ember-keyboard` v6.0 ⌨️,
+Meet long-awaited `ember-collection` v1.0 release candidate 🎉, Use a modern keyboard API with `ember-keyboard` v6.0 ⌨️,
 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>

 READMORE